phpolar/csrf-protection/acceptance-test-results.md

 - [x] Shall prevent a CSRF attack when token is expired in get request
 - [x] Shall allow request when token is valid in POST request
 - [x] Shall allow request when token is valid in post request
+- [x] Shall allow request when token is valid in PUT request
+- [x] Shall allow request when token is valid in put request
 - [x] Shall allow request when token is valid in GET request
 - [x] Shall allow request when token is valid in get request